 If there is a foundation crack repair that needs to be made, foundation crack detection is one of the most important things that you can do.
 Without foundation crack detection, it’s possible that a small basement cement crack could go for years without being noticed.
 When a foundation crack repair is never done, it can get bigger and cause other problems.

 What Happens When a Basement Cement Crack Isn't Fixed?

 When a basement cement crack isn’t fixed, it can get bigger.
 A foundation crack repair should be done as soon as possible to avoid further damage to the structure.
-It’s also possible to get water inside the building when it rains, there is melting snow, or there is some other source of water.
+It’s possible to get water inside the building when it rains, there is melting snow, or there is some other source of water.
 This water can leak inside the home and cause damage to drywall, wood, and other materials on the house.
 And when paper products get wet, they can grow mold.
 Wood can warp, leading to even more structural damages.

 Are All Cracks Cause for Concern?

 The short answer is that concern isn’t always warranted.
 Some small cracks are perfectly normal, and they can even occur on buildings that are only a couple of years old.
 Other cracks can lead to serious problems.
 For instance, many cracks that are smaller than the width of a dime might not be cause for concern at all.
 Buildings naturally settle, so a small crack might not necessarily turn into a larger crack.
 But there could be cause for concern if the crack is bigger than the width of a dime or if it has certain characteristics.

 What Certain Types of Cracks Might Mean